gleanerio/archetype/docs/graphhacking.md

 with the larger web of data.
 Groups could also be thinking about this in terms of FAIR or CARE principles as well.

+There is also the [EarthCube Call for Notebooks](https://www.earthcube.org/post/call-for-notebooks-cfn-22) which might provide an interesting concept that could be used for a communities graph.

 Looking at something like a hackathon or the relation, the following strucutre might provide a starting point for thinking about what would be involved.